-means a penalty imposed by the Institute on a Member in circumstances where referring to the matter to the Disciplinary Tribunal or voluntary resolution is inappropriate means the determination of disputes by the decision of one or more persons called qualified arbitrators.
+means a penalty imposed by the Institute on a Member in circumstances where referring the matter to the Disciplinary Tribunal or voluntary resolution is inappropriate.
+The Professional Conduct Committee will assist, advise and determine cases referred to it by the Investigator and to impose appropriate penalties on Members.